MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackAdmin/v0.10.6/AzureRM.AzureStackAdmin.md

 # AzureRM.AzureStackAdmin Module
 ## Description
-This topic displays help topics for the Azure Stack administrator Cmdlets.
+This topic displays help topics for the PowerShell cmdlets used by the Azure Stack administrator.

 ## AzureRM.AzureStackAdmin Cmdlets
 ### [Add-AzureRMGalleryItem](Add-AzureRMGalleryItem.md)